 The SRS-1050 allows you to specify which Call Appearance button it selects when you go offhook (lift the receiver or press SPEAKER).
-You have three choices:
+You have four choices:

 - Primary line preference.
 The SRS-1050 always selects button number 1, the Call Appearance associated with your primary directory number. - No preference.
 The SRS-1050 does not automatically select any Call Appearance button when you go offhook.
 You must press the button you wish to be connected to either before or after you go offhook. - Ringing line preference.
 The SRS-1050 selects the Call Appearance button that is ringing with an incoming call.
-You are immediately connected to the call.
+You are immediately connected to the call. - Idle preference.
+The SRS-1050 selects an idle Call Appearance.